Jennifer Rush discography

+Career

 Rush initially performed under her birth name Heidi Stern and released one studio album in 1979 which did not chart.
-In the early 1980s, she signed with CBS Records and released her debut single "Tonight" in 1982, which also did not chart.
-In 1983, she changed her stage name to Jennifer Rush and released her first two singles "Into My Dreams" and "Come Give Me Your Hand".
+In the early 1980s, she first signed with CBS Songs Publishing Germany as a songwriter, then to CBS Records and released her debut single "Tonight" in 1982, which also did not chart.
+In 1983, she changed her stage name to Jennifer Rush and released her first two singles "Into My Dreams" and "Come Give Me Your Hand" both co-written by Rush who at the time was working full time at the US Military in Munich, Germany.
 The following year, she made her chart breakthrough with her debut studio album, Jennifer Rush, which included the German top-40 singles "25 Lovers" and "Ring of Ice", as well as "The Power of Love", which topped several charts worldwide and became the best-selling single of 1985 in the United Kingdom and the most successful single of 1986 in Canada.
 The Jennifer Rush album reached top-10 positions worldwide and achieved platinum and multi-platinum certifications in Germany, Canada, New Zealand, Norway, Sweden and the United Kingdom.

 In 1985, Rush released her second album, Movin', which topped the German Albums Chart for 13 consecutive weeks and was certified triple platinum.
 The album also topped the charts in Norway, Sweden and Switzerland, achieving a Platinum certification in the latter.
 Two singles were released from the album, "Destiny" and "If You're Ever Gonna Lose My Love", which reached the Top 10 and Top 30 on the German singles chart respectively.
-Rush's third album, Heart over Mind, was released in 1987 and was another chart-topping album in Germany and stayed at the summit for nine consecutive weeks.
+Rush's third album, Heart over Mind, was released in 1987 and was another chart-topping album in Germany, staying at the summit for nine consecutive weeks.
 Three German Top 40 hits were released from the album; "I Come Undone", "Flames of Paradise" (a duet with Elton John) and "Heart over Mind".
 The album reached the top 10 in multiple European territories, including Austria, Finland, Norway, Sweden, and Switzerland, where it became her second number-one album and her third platinum-certified album.